DanieLevy/ai-based/AI-SYSTEM.md

 - Check logs at `/api/ai/logs` for detailed error information
 - Review the model's documentation for specific limitations or requirements
 - Consult with the Sofia API documentation for any API-specific issues
+- For token-related issues, check the Python script execution logs